Every LLM starts with amnesia

 Claude Code doesn't know what you discussed in ChatGPT.
 Copilot doesn't know the architecture decisions you made in Claude.
 You re-explain the same context dozens of times per week.
 Simple top-k vector retrieval doesn't fix this.
 It returns fragments without structure, ranking, or provenance.

-Two pipelines, one database
+Two pipelines, one database, one telemetry sampler

 Online pipeline